 Note the source IP address for packet number 1.
 This is the Windows VM that gets infected.
 This entire network trace only pertains to web-based traffic associated with our victim for a certain time window.

 TCP Stream.
 This will bundle together all of the network packets associated with this single HTTP web request, as did

 CAPmefor the single HTTP event that resulted in the malware download.Question: What HOST did the victim machine make a request to in the initial TCP session?

 We know from earlier that the malicious HTTP download request included a request for a page located at

 /cars.php?honda=1185...etc.
 Let’s find that event, and its corresponding stream, by filtering for it:

 This should return one result – the one web request associated with fetching a route called “cars.php”.
 For this record, note again the IP address of the attack host – in this case, the destination ip address.

-For this one record, right-click the destination field value (the ip address), then choose
+For this one record, right-click the destination field value (the ip address) (not just the row in general!), then choose

 Apply as Filter>